rach-db/secleaf-q2-ctf-2026/forensics/forgotten_snapshot.md

 ---

-## Takeaway

-This challenge demonstrates an important forensic concept:
+# What I Learned

+This challenge was a really good reminder that:

-> Deleted does not always mean gone.
+> deleted does not always mean gone.

-Snapshots, backups, and filesystem history can preserve sensitive data long after users think it has been removed.
+Snapshots, backups, and filesystem history can preserve sensitive data long after users believe it has been removed permanently.

+From a forensic perspective, historical data can often be more valuable than the active filesystem itself.0